sinamhdn/unity-flappybird-clone/README.md

 - BoxCollider2D component to detect collisions between GameObjects
 - EventSystem, UI GameObject to inform and trigger UI changes
 - Creating UI using Canvas GameObject
-- Spawn Game Object programmatically from script
+- Spawning GameObject programmatically from script
 - Finding GameObject inside script using Tags
 - Using Collision Layers to differentiate between collisions
 - Using RidgidBody component on GameObjects to add physics effect to it